geb/geb-example-maven/README.md

 ## Description

 This is a simple example project for using Geb with Maven.
-It is setup to use Firefox driver.
+It is setup to use the Chrome driver.

 ## Usage

 Just check it out and run…

-    mvn test
+    mvnw test

 ## Questions and issues